Naturverse1/naturverse-web/replit.md

 **Chart CSS Border Fix**: Fixed the final Vercel CSS compilation error by replacing `stroke-border` references in chart.tsx with `stroke-gray-300` and `border-[--color-border]` with `border-gray-300`.
 These stroke-border classes were being interpreted by Tailwind as invalid `border-border` classes, causing the build failures.

+**Vercel Cache Prevention**: Updated vercel.json to use rewrites instead of routes and added aggressive cache clearing in build command.
+Added .vercelignore to exclude development artifacts.
+This ensures fresh builds without cached CSS compilation issues.

 # User Preferences

 Preferred communication style: Simple, everyday language.